 Based on the LWRP, 2006 Port Master Plan, and the City's 2008 Marina development feasibility study the City is beginning the phased redevelopment of the 30 acre Port site through the combination of a new 157 slip public marina basin development, public infrastructure improvements, commercial and residential development, and public waterfront access.
-Costs to construct the planned 6.8 acre public marina are estimated at \$8.5 million.
-Additional infrastructure costs including the relocation of utilities, a new street and right of way construction including a new central connecting section of River Street, and a new public promenade are projected to total approximately \$15 million.
-When the costs of new buildings and relocation of some existing public facilities are included, the total public funding required for improvements to the 30 acre site is estimated at \$32 million.
-The City has completed preliminary design and SEQR review including an Environmental Impact Statement.
-Final design and regulatory permitting are underway for the project.
-Approximately \$7.0 million in

-NYS multi-modal transportation, NYS Environmental Protection Fund (Department of State), federal boater infrastructure grant program and federal Intelligent Transportation System funding has been secured for the Port redevelopment.
+The City recently completed over \$20 million in public improvements including the 6.8 acre public marina, relocation of utilities, a new street, and a new public promenade.
+Approximately \$7.0 million in NYS multi-modal transportation, NYS Environmental Protection Fund (Department of State), federal boater infrastructure grant program and federal Intelligent Transportation System funding, was utilized to assist in the Port redevelopment efforts thus far.